-Finally, it is important to keep in mind that cross-reactivity could be identified with homologues to DMFu and with other chemicals such as acrylates.
+It is important to keep in mind that cross-reactivity could be identified with homologues to DMFu and with other chemicals such as acrylates.
 Such substances could then constitute primary sources of sensitisation.
 For this reason, attention should also be paid to the exposure to these substances, especially if some of them could be used for DMFu substitution.
+However, at present there are no indications that the homologues have been used similarly to DMFu as biocides in articles.